versioneer-tech/package-r/README.md

 ```

 Note: The `BUCKET_NAME` file is optional.
 By default, the folder name (e.g., `bucket-a`) will be used instead.

-Symbolic linking is employed to facilitate all standard functionality within `packageR`.

 Secrets are read by `packageR` from the `/secrets` folder to generate temporary URLs in the code.
 These secrets can be mounted by the IT or operations teams, or added by users via the `add-source` bash script located in the `cli` folder, which creates the necessary folder structure.